The Cheat (1915 film): Plot

 Edith Hardy is a spoiled society woman who continues to buy expensive clothes even when her husband, Richard, tells her all his money is sunk into a stock speculation and he can't pay her bills until the stock goes up.
-She even delays paying her maid her wages, and the embarrassed Richard must do so.
-Edith is also the treasurer of the local Red Cross fund drive for Belgian refugees, which holds a gala dance at the home of Hishuru Tori, a rich Japanese ivory merchant (or, in the 1918 re-release, Haka Arakau, a rich Burmese ivory merchant).
-He is an elegant and dangerously sexy man, to whom Edith seems somewhat drawn; he shows her his roomful of treasures, and stamps one of them with a heated brand to show that it belongs to him.
+She even delays paying her maid her wages, and the embarrassed Richard must do so instead.
+Edith is also the treasurer for the local Red Cross fund drive for Belgian refugees, which holds a gala dance at the home of Hishuru Tori, a rich Japanese ivory merchant.
+He is an elegant and dangerously sexy man, to whom Edith seems somewhat drawn; he shows her his roomful of treasures, and stamps one of them with a branding iron to show that it belongs to him.

 A society friend of the Hardys tells Edith that Richard's speculation will not be profitable and he knows a better one; he then offers to double her money in one day if she gives it to him to invest in the suggested enterprise.
 Edith, wanting to live lavishly and unwilling to wait for Richard to realize his speculation, takes the $10,000 the Red Cross has raised from her bedroom safe and gives it to the society friend.

 The next day, however, her horrified friend tells her his tip was worthless and her money is completely lost.
 The Red Cross ladies have scheduled the handover of the money to the refugee fund for the day after that.
-Edith goes to Tori/Arakau to beg for a loan of the money, and he agrees to write her a check in return for her sexual favours the next day.
+Edith goes to Tori to beg for a loan to cover the money, and he agrees to write her a check in return for implied sexual favors the next day.
 She reluctantly agrees to this, takes his check and is able to give the money to the Red Cross.
-Then Richard announces elatedly that his investments have paid off and they are very rich.
+Richard then elatedly announces that his investments have paid off and they are very rich.
 Edith asks him for $10,000, saying it is for a bridge debt, and he writes her a check for the amount with no reproof.